pgosar/CyberNvim/README.md

 Contributions are, as always, welcome if anybody plans to port parts of my vim config (or all of it, I certainly wouldn't complain!) to vim9 and wants to share their work.
 In this case, it would be best to make a separate file so that I can maintain backwards compatibility and provide a version of my config that works for people not planning to use vim9 script.

 ### My Dotfiles

 Turn your vim into an IDE and your terminal into a pure productivity machine with only a few minutes of setup.
+Wondering about what features my Vim config has?
+Any feature you find useful in whatever IDE or other program you use, **my config has it and more**.
+And if it does not (it will), make an issue, and I will add it if I think it would be useful.

-Vim/Nvim Welcome Screen
+Vim/Nvim Welcome Screen``

 ![image](https://user-images.githubusercontent.com/55164602/172945445-c99092f1-e42f-46af-974b-e9110c8308da.png)